tianhongg/WAND-PIC/README.md

 ## Developing

 I started to work on this project in early 2019, partially for fun, did everything from scratch.
-And I am the only author of this project.
+And I am currently the only author of this project:scream_cat:.
 Due to the lack of workforce and limited energy & time, I may improve and update the code slowly in the future:snail::snail::snail::snail:.
 Hidden bugs are waiting to be found, and many functions need to be added.
 This version of WAND-PIC is the first version I finished recently (around July-2019) and it’s already been used in my research.
 During the development of WAND-PIC, I made many compromises in the code, many places need to be improved.
 For example, the Multigrid solver I developed, it needs further testing and improving.
 Suggestions and feedback are welcome.